mangerij/ferret/README.md

 ### We have moved from BitBucket! ###

 As of July 23rd, 2019 the BitBucket repository is no longer supported.
 All official changes will be made here on GitHub and Ferret business will continue as usual.
-The continuous integration, verification, and testing server (CIVET: https://civet.inl.gov/) ensures this version is current with the MOOSE master.
+The continuous integration, verification, and testing server (CIVET: https://civet.inl.gov/) ensures this version is current with the MOOSE master and that Ferret tests are continuously validated.

 ### New Features (January 2021) ###